 - Sweet Potato Casserole with Pecans

-Just what I need today and everyday: juicy, perfectly baked ham with a sticky crust, infused with pineapple, brown sugar, honey flavors.
+Just what I need today and everyday: juicy, perfectly baked ham with pineapples with a sticky crust, infused with brown sugar and honey flavors.

 A little sweet, a little savory…a whole lot of yum.